≡ Menu

 • Etc…

-We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of “official” medical training, and we’re certainly not doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.
+Now, at this point, we usually like to take a moment and remind folks that nobody here at IBUSA has any “official” medical training, and we’re certainly not doctors.
+All we are is a bunch of life insurance agents who are really good at helping folks with pre-existing medical conditions like this one find and qualify for the life insurance coverage they are looking for.

 But…

-Not so great if you’re looking for answers to any specific medical questions.
-In cases like these, we would recommend that you contact a true medical professional who has the training to help.
+It’s not so great if you’re seeking answers to specific medical questions.
+In such cases, we recommend contacting an actual medical professional with the training to help.
 For everyone else, you’re in luck because now we’re going to get into some of the “nitty-gritty” about what you may or may not be able to qualify for.

 What kind of information will the insurance companies ask me or be interested in?

-Common questions you’ll likely be asked may include:
+Typical questions you’ll likely be asked may include:

 • When were you first diagnosed with Psoriatic Arthritis?